3.29. Unsafe

 }

-implicit keyword is used to specify that type can be either temporary or regular type, and will be treated as defined.
-For example:
+implicit keyword is used to specify that type can be either temporary or regular type.
+The parameter is treated as the type written in the declaration, while also accepting the other form (temporary or regular) as an argument.

 def foo ( a : Foo implicit ) // a will be treated as Foo, but will also accept Foo# as argument